 development of the design process, with verification of progresses at the different scales;

-supplementary activities extra classroom of individual study and research (i.e. Flipped Classroom, consisting in reading one book chosen from a provided list and prepare a short resume to discuss and present to the classmates.
+supplementary activities extra classroom of individual study and research (i.e. Flipped Classroom: reading one article chosen from a provided list and prepare a poster to discuss and present to the classmates.
 Developing a video with the group about the project’s concept to share with the class at the beginning of the Studio).

 Forms of horizontal and vertical coordination of the key courses.
 The Building Technology Studios is organized in a system of horizontal and vertical coordination which involves the whole area of Architectural Technology in its various components.
 As for horizontal coordination, there is a permanent confrontation that has agreed and standardized for all the studios: design theme, size of the intervention, level of detail, methods and verification criteria.
 As for the vertical coordination, progressive learning strategies have been defined and will be constantly monitored, for a process of gradual acquisition of knowledge and skills.
 This process consists of training sessions related to: taking basic knowledge (Fundamentals of Technology) and their subsequent application in the design experience carried out in the Studios.

 A systemic approach to technology.
 Advanced design tools assume a central role in the contemporary practice of architecture, both in the design and construction phases, expanding design potentiality and increasing control and precision over the arising complexity of the design process.
-Through digital design workflow, nowadays recognized as an international standard, the virtual model becomes an ideal playground where to perform design conceptualization and refinement within an iterative process of modelling, simulation and optimization.
-In this scenario, it’s fundamental to develop a holistic approach to technology in which innovative tools, fabrication techniques and emergent technologies are synergically conceived and applied to inform consistent design outputs, from the early stages to the definition of construction and performative characteristics of the architectural systems.
+A holistic approach to technology in which innovative tools, fabrication techniques and emergent technologies are synergically conceived and applied to inform consistent design outputs, from the early stages to the definition of construction and performative characteristics of the architectural systems.
 For instance, lectures of Parametric software are offered to the students that want to experiment this design approach.
 Furthermore, specific lessons on innovative materials, 3D printing and specific design strategies as Urban Health and Design for All are integrated to the teaching program.

 Studio methodology.
 Following the idea of a design-driven learning process, the studio will be mainly organized around the architectural and construction design of a pavilion for “Milano Welcome city.
 Designing for inclusion and resilience”.
 Students will work in small groups and guided to create an original concept for an architecture of exhibition and its development into an architectural system successfully integrating spatial, performative, functional and technological aspects.
 Complementary activities will consist of theoretical lectures held by teachers and representatives of architecture and construction sector.
 Short exercises will introduce to design methodology and develop specific technical skills.
 The architectural design is the result of a complex set of disciplines.
 In particular the integration of “Technologies for construction and environmental hygiene” will analyze and evaluate the iterations between Building, Environment and Health, related to Indoor & Outdoor Well-being.